-- Up to 30% tax relief is available with a VCT investment, provided shares are held for a minimum of 5 years.
-The annual allowance for VCT investments is £200,000 – meaning investors could claim up to £60,000 back from a year’s income tax bill.
+- Up to 30% tax relief is available – the annual allowance for VCT investments is £200,000, so investors could claim up to £60,000 back from a year’s income tax bill.

-- Any dividends paid are tax-free.
-This could be particularly attractive to investors affected by the dividend tax increase to be introduced in the new financial year.
+- Any dividends paid are tax-free – this could be attractive to investors affected by the dividend tax increase introduced this financial year.

 Free factsheet: VCTs at a glance

 For more information please see our simple factsheet, which gives an overview of VCTs, how they work, the risks and benefits.